-India has not had a case of wild poliovirus nor detected the virus in sewage sampling since 13 January 2011 and is considered to have interrupted the transmission of indigenous wild poliovirus.
-Accolades have poured in from all sides as India stunned the world by getting its act together and effectively launching an aggressive polio vaccination campaign, immunising and protecting and reaching out to a billion strong populations.
+India has not had a case of wild polio virus nor detected the virus in sewage sampling since 13 January 2011 and is considered to have interrupted the transmission of indigenous wild polio virus.
+Accolades have poured in from all sides as India stunned the world by getting its act together and effectively launching an aggressive polio vaccination campaign, immunizing and protecting and reaching out to a billion strong populations.
 The resounding success has been termed as “the most important milestone ever on the long road to eradication.

 ”Pulse Polio became a national aim that saw lakhs of workers fan out across the country, scouring buses, trains for children below 5 years of age, ready to administer drops.
 The government spared no efforts and roped in Bollywood superstars to catch the attention of masses.
 Amitabh Bachhan’s familiar deep tone, urging you to give your child “Do boond zindagi ki”, became a household thing.

 Fighting the disease was toughest in Uttar Pradesh and Bihar, and both the states have not seen a fresh case since 2009-2010.
 In UP, India’s largest state, a staggering 4 crore children were vaccinated that allowed scaling down the patients from 602 in 2009 to zero, two years later.
 Fighting rumours that polio vaccine caused impotence and brought down fertility rate, were big challenges en route.
 Low income families that were largely uneducated were mostly against getting the child vaccinated.